cstubben/pmcXML/README.md

 	[[4]]
 	[1] "BPSL2787" "BPSL2810" "BPSS0417" "BPSS0429" "BPSS1825" "BPSS1834"

 In addition, many locus tags are arranged as pairs marking the start and end of a region such as a genomic island or operon.
-We also extract these pairs and expand the range using the oredered list of locus tags from the GFF3 file.
+We also extract these pairs and expand the range using `seqIds` and the ordered list of locus tags from the GFF3 file.

 	unlist( str_extract_all(y$citation, "BPS[SL][0-9]{4}-BPS[SL][0-9]{4}") )
 	[1] "BPSL2787-BPSL2810" "BPSS0417-BPSS0429" "BPSS1825-BPSS1834" "BPSS1493-BPSS1511"